 I like to think of LinkedIn as a massive conference / trade show where just about everyone you’ve ever worked with in the past and everyone you’re likely to work with in the future has a ticket.
 That’s to say they signed up.

 However, lots of them (maybe you’re one of them?) haven’t even turned up at the conference, let alone done anything with the massive opportunity that’s staring them in the face.
+LinkedIn networking is something they have failed to identify as a valuable use of their time.

 Showing up means completing and optimising your profile so that people who do find you on LinkedIn know what you’re about.
 Here are 3 top tips for optimising your profile: